McLoughlin Blvd Enhancements

 Opportunities for Community Participation and Feedback

 The City will host two online open houses to share additional information about the project.
-The first virtual open house will be Dec 6-22.
-A link to the virtual open house will be provided on this page on Dec 6.
+The first Virtual Open House was Dec 6-22.
+The second open house is scheduled for mid-spring 2024.
 City Commission briefings will occur throughout the process and can be attended by the public or streamed online.

 - The project aims to provide safe access to people who walk, access transit, bike and roll on McLoughlin Boulevard.
 Currently it lacks dedicated on-street bike lanes, proper and sufficient sidewalks and railings and a barrier to fast-moving traffic.